ludbek/bro/readme.md

 ```
 About
-  A generic project management tool for any languages.
+  A generic project management tool.

 Installation